raelyard/life-book/notes.md

 - Truth is usually a path to freedom.
 - Human knowledge is always incomplete.
 - Property is a fundamental good.
+- Causing harm is a fundamental bad.
-- Aggressing against peaceful people is wrong.
+- Aggressing against peaceful people is harmful.
-- Aggressing against the property of peaceful people is wrong.
+- Aggressing against the property of peaceful people is harmful.
 - Other people care as much about their families and concerns as I do about mine.

 ## Draft Outline